toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ## Transformers

-Transformers allow processing content in a custom way during the rendering process.
+Transformers allow you to dynamically generate or modify content during the rendering process using external scripts.

-A transformer is an external script or program that generates content dynamically.
-Transformers can be written in any programming language, as long as they can be executed by the operating system.

-They are useful when content is not available locally, needs to be fetched from external sources — for example, pulling articles from a 3rd-party API or service.
+A transformer is an external program or script — written in any language executable by the operating system — that is run as part of a pipeline.
+This is particularly useful when content must be fetched or computed at build time, such as retrieving articles from a third-party API, generating content from a headless CMS, or performing custom data transformations.

 ```yaml
 transformers: